mjpclab/jquery-table-fixed-header/README.md

 CSS class for fixed header.

 `fixedTop`
 Top offset of the fixed header.
-Can be a distance value or a function that returns value.
+Can be a number (of pixels) or a function that returns the value.
 Useful if you already have a fixed page header.

 `scrollContainer`(Container version only)
 Determine the parent scroll container.
 Fixed header will locate based on that container.